docker/docs/content/desktop/install/msi/install-and-configure.md

 > **Tip**
 >
-> Here are some useful tips to remember when creating a value that expects a JSON string as it’s value:
+> Some useful tips to remember when creating a value that expects a JSON string as it’s value:
 >
 > - The property expects a JSON formatted string
 > - The string should be wrapped in double quotes